 Paying as little as possible vs. Knowing your money is well spent

-2. If your priority is fast, cheap and easy, then research the online sources for downloading forms.
+2. If your priority is fast, cheap, and easy, then research the online sources for downloading forms.
 Choose the best possible source you can find.
 Don’t make any assumptions.

-3. If your priority is to get a contract that fits for you, gives you some assurance that it will serve your purpose, then we invite you to contact us to talk about it.
+3. If your priority is to get a contract that fits you, and gives you some assurance that it will serve your purpose, then we invite you to contact us to talk about it.
 We may or may not be the right fit for you, but we’d be happy to have a conversation to figure it out.